CPK Lab (Creatine Phosphokinase) Test

 Normal CK values may vary depending on age, gender, race, constitution, and physical activity.
 In general, it is slightly higher in men.
 The reference value ranges between 10 to 120 mcg/L.

 It is recommended not to interpret the results alone but to discuss them with a doctor.
-They will analyze your history with your result.
+They will analyze your history and your results.

 Very high creatine phosphokinase (CPK) levels usually indicate damage to the heart and brain.
 Determining specific isoenzymes in the blood helps diagnose—for example, an increase in the CK-MB isoenzyme diagnosis of myocardial infarction.

-Therefore this total enzyme and its isoenzymes lab panel are used to:
+Therefore, this total enzyme and its isoenzyme lab panel are used to:

 - Diagnosis of myocardial infarction